A dynamical systems perspective on the thermodynamics of late-time cosmology: Introduction

 We should note that such thermodynamic characterizations in the FLRW universe can be elusive due to the time-dependent nature of the spacetime.
 Unlike that of black holes, the thermodynamic quantities associated with the universe's expansion --- and the relations between them --- evolve in time and thus depend on the initial configuration of the universe.
 It is crucial to examine whether a thermodynamic phenomenon, such as a phase transition, is inherently linked to the cosmological model or is an artifact of the chosen initial condition.
 For this reason, analyzing and inferring thermodynamic features in a manner that is independent of initial conditions is imperative, as it shall reveal whether they are generic to the cosmological model itself.

-In this light, we study the thermodynamic aspects of cosmological evolution using the dynamical systems approach, where the evolution of the universe is represented as an orbit in the phase space of relative energy contributions of different matter species (see~\cite{Bahamonde:2018pr, amendola2010dark, copeland2006dynamics} and references therein).
+In this light, we study the thermodynamic aspects of cosmological evolution using the dynamical systems approach, where the evolution of the universe is represented as an orbit in the phase space of relative energy contributions of different matter species (see~\cite{Bahamonde:2018pr, amendola2010dark, copeland2006dynamics, garcia2015introduction, fay2013ten,Xu:2012jf,Leon:2012mt,Leon:2013qh,Leon:2014yua} and references therein).
 Given a cosmological model, the associated thermodynamic quantities --- such as entropy and specific heats --- are thus mapped onto the phase space.
-This approach provides two key advantages: First, because the phase space takes into account all physically viable cosmological evolutions, thermodynamic properties can be examined across the full set of orbits without the need of specifying initial conditions.
+Crucially, we recast these thermodynamic variables explicitly in terms of the dynamical phase space coordinates.
+This formulation allows us to analyze thermodynamic behavior globally across the phase space, with a particular focus on how these quantities behave at the critical points.
+This approach provides two main advantages: First, because the phase space takes into account all physically viable cosmological evolutions, thermodynamic properties can be examined across the full set of orbits without the need of specifying initial conditions.
 Second, the dynamical system analysis reveals stable, unstable, and saddle-type critical points on the phase space: The stable and unstable points generally act as future and past attractors of the orbits, while saddle points temporarily attracts and then repel trajectories, thus describing transient phases.
 Starting from an arbitrary energy budget, the universe `tends to follow' orbits connecting these past to future attractors.
 Therefore, any thermodynamic phenomena encountered along these orbits --- such as phase transitions or regions of thermodynamic stability --- would be generic to the cosmological model, independent of the initial conditions.
 Furthermore, with thermodynamic quantities mapped onto the phase space, one can directly compare the notion of dynamical stability derived from critical point analysis with that of thermodynamic stability --- associated with maximum entropy --- and examine whether the two coincide.